Form of the Good

+The Form of the Good or simply the Good, more literally translated as "the Idea of the Good" (ἡ τοῦ ἀγαθοῦ ἰδέα), is a concept in the philosophy of Plato.
+In Plato's Theory of Forms, Forms are abstract ideals that embody the essential qualities of concepts, giving meaning and intelligibility to other objects, such as those in the physical world.

+The Good is the fundamental Form that underpins the system of Forms itself by making them meaningful and intelligible in turn, which Plato explains using the Analogy of the Sun: just as the Sun gives life to the world and natural light for the eye to see it, the Good gives essence to the Forms and a way for the mind to perceive them.

 Uses in The Republic

 The first references that are seen in The Republic to the Form of the Good are within the conversation between Glaucon and Socrates (454 c–d).
 When he is trying to answer such difficult questions pertaining to the definition of justice, Plato identifies that we should not "introduce every form of difference and sameness in nature" instead we must focus on "the one form of sameness and difference that was relevant to the particular ways of life themselves" which is the form of the Good.
 This form is the basis for understanding all other forms; it is what allows us to understand everything else.
 Through the conversation between Socrates and Glaucon (508 a–c), Plato analogizes the form of the Good with the sun as it is what allows us to see things.
 Here, Plato describes how the sun allows for sight.
 But he makes a very important distinction, "sun is not sight" but it is "the cause of sight itself."
 As the sun is in the visible realm, the form of Good is in the intelligible realm.
 It is "what gives truth to the things known and the power to know to the knower".
 It is not only the "cause of knowledge and truth, it is also an object of knowledge".

 Plato identifies how the form of the Good allows for the cognizance to understand such difficult concepts as justice.
 He identifies knowledge and truth as important, but through Socrates (508d–e) says, "good is yet more prized".
 He then proceeds to explain "although the good is not being" it is "superior to it in rank and power", it is what "provides for knowledge and truth" (508e).